 There’s now a good chance that Westbrook picks up his $47.06 million option for the 2022-23 season given just how poorly he played with the Lakers in his first season in Southern California.
 In fact, the former NBA MVP put up his worst statistical season since his rookie campaign back in 2008-09.
 The focus now turns to whether the Lakers will be able to trade Westbrook or have to waive the struggling veteran.

 14. Gary Harris, guard, Orlando Magic

-It remains to be seen how long Harris will be a member of the rebuilding Magic after being part of the blockbuster Aaron Gordon trade back in March.
-What we do know is that the 26-year-old shooting guard can be a nice complementary piece.
+It remains to be seen how long Harris will be a member of the rebuilding Magic after being part of the blockbuster Aaron Gordon trade back in March of 2021.
+What we do know is that the 27-year-old shooting guard can be a nice complementary piece.
 He’s shooting 36% from distance throughout his career and averaged a career-high 17.5 points back in 2017-18.

 2022 NBA free agents by position